 What is Upper Access?

 Our niche is a broad one: nonfiction books to improve the quality of life.
-We are a traditional, royalty-paying publisher, but on a tiny scale, usually issuing only handful of new titles per year.
+We are a traditional, royalty-paying publisher, but on a tiny scale, with no more than a handful of new titles per year.
 Unlike most businesses, our goal is not to grow bigger, but rather to make sure that each Upper Access title is the best in its subject area

 The founders of Upper Access, Steve and Lisa Carlson, are still the owners, with Steve serving as publisher.
 Steve has been active in the small-press movement, serving four years on the board of Independent Book Publishers Association (IBPA), and holding various leadership positions with regional groups–Independent Publishers of New England and Publishers North.
 Small publishers do not compete with each other–we help each other to succeed.

 Like all successful book publishers, we have constantly adapted to the changing nature of books, and of the book marketplace.
 We cherish books, but also try to deliver information to readers in the forms they prefer.
 Of course, we offer e-book versions of all of our newer titles.
-We even publish a commercial blog, written by one of our celebrated authors, Henri de Marne.
+For several years we even published a commercial blog, written by one of our celebrated authors, Henri de Marne.

-Our books are distributed to the trade by Midpoint Trade Books, so if you are ordering books for a store or library, you can do so through your preferred wholesalers.
+Our books are distributed to the trade by Midpoint Trade Books, a division of Independent Publishers Group, so if you are ordering books for a store or library, you can do so through your preferred wholesalers.
 If you are an individual reader and have a hard time finding one of our books in your preferred store, we make it convenient for you to order on this Web site.

 If you are curious about our name, it’s not as pretentious as it may sound.
 We’re located on the Upper Access road to Lake Iroquois in Hinesburg, Vermont.
 In the beginning, it was a true “cottage industry” as you can see from the photo of our original office.
 Our offices are not much fancier today.
 You won’t find a sign here, and we have no walk-in business hours, but it’s still a very pleasant place to spend time creating great books.